Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Preliminaries

 \begin{definition} Let $\ring$ denote a finite chain ring.
 A \emph{weight} over $\ring$ is a function $\weight\colon \ring \to \QQ $ satisfying \begin{enumerate} \item $\weight(0)=0 $ and $\weight (x)>0 $ for all $x\ne 0$; \item $\weight(x)=\weight(-x)$; \item $\weight(x+y)\le \weight(x)+\weight(y)$. \end{enumerate} \end{definition} A weight over a finite chain ring $\ring$ naturally induces a \emph{distance} which is a function $ \mathrm d\colon \ring\times\ring \to \QQ $ defined by $\mathrm{d}(x,y):=\weight(x-y)$.
 The coordinate-wise extensions of the weight and distance function will also be denoted by $\weight$ and $\mathrm{d}$ which we call \emph{(additive) weight} and \emph{(additive) distance}, respectively.
 In particular, given $x\in \ring^n$, we define

+It is easy to see that such an additive distance over $\ring$ satisfies the properties of a metric.
+We will now introduce the main additive weight functions which are of interest in the course of this paper.
+Each of the weights over $\ring$ induce a distance function as described above.
 The most prominent weight in coding theory is the Hamming weight. \begin{definition} Let $\ring$ be a finite chain ring.
 The \emph{Hamming weight} of an $n$-tuple $x \in \ring^n$ is given by the cardinality of the support of $x$, i.e.,

 \end{definition}